timthesinner/smart-mcp-proxy/README.md

 For stdio-based MCP servers, the proxy manages the lifecycle of the server process, including starting and stopping it as needed.

 See detailed usage instructions in [docs/usage.md](docs/usage.md).

-## CI/CD Pipeline

-The Smart MCP Proxy project includes a robust CI/CD pipeline to ensure code quality and streamline deployment:

-- **Pre-commit Checks:** Before committing code, the pipeline runs `go fmt` to enforce Go code formatting standards and `go test` to execute all tests, ensuring code correctness and consistency.
-- **Multi-Architecture Docker Build:** The pipeline builds Docker images for both `amd64` and `arm64` architectures, enabling broad compatibility across different hardware platforms.
-- **Docker Image Push:** Built images are pushed to the GitHub Container Registry, making them available for deployment and use.
-- **Required Secrets:** To push Docker images, the pipeline requires GitHub secrets such as `CR_PAT` (Container Registry Personal Access Token) for authentication.

 ### Running Pre-commit Checks Locally